It’s been two weeks into the new year, but M&A is back!

 How it Happened: In the stock market crash to come, no one falls harder than Netflix.
 Meanwhile, even as their users stays flat or declines, Facebook still generates piles of cash.
 Facebook uses these reserves to buy Netflix and Spotify.
 To keep with Netflix’s “no channels” ethos, it buys one of its biggest suppliers of content in Sony who can’t legally own old fashioned channels anyways.
 But not just Sony Entertainment, all of Sony.
 Now this new super-conglomerate just needs some ways to distribute all this content, so it buys Verizon and Dish Network.

-Media & Entertainment Assets: Columbia/Tristar, Spotify, Yahoo, AOL
+Media & Entertainment Assets: Netflix, Columbia/Tristar, Spotify, Yahoo, AOL

 Distribution Assets: Spotify